MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxFolderStatistics.md

 ```

 ### -UserPrincipalName
-This is the name of the user in complete email address format i.e. John.doe@contoso.com
+The UserPrincipalName parameter specifies the UPN of the user (for example, navin@contoso.com).

 ```yaml
 Type: String